Reviewing ThredUp (TDUP) & The Competition

 About ThredUp (Get Rating)

-ThredUp Inc. operates online resale platforms that allows consumers to buy and sell secondhand women's and kids' apparel, shoes, and accessories.
-The company was founded in 2009 and is based in Oakland, California.
+ThredUp Inc., together with its subsidiaries, operates online resale platforms that allows consumers to buy and sell secondhand women's and kids' apparel, shoes, and accessories.
+ThredUp Inc. was incorporated in 2009 and is headquartered in Oakland, California.

 Receive News & Ratings for ThredUp Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for ThredUp and related companies with MarketBeat.com's FREE daily email newsletter.